ECO CONSCIOUS DEVELOPMENT MODEL FOR IROB MINORITY

 3. The third component of this theory of change is to restore historical and cultural identity for the Irob people who have been marginalized and oppressed by the dominant groups or governments in their region.
 This component can include:

 3.1.
 Demanding for constitutional rights that can protect their interests and identity as a minority group.
-These rights can include self- determination, autonomy, representation, participation, and recognition.
+These rights can include, autonomy, representation, participation, and recognition.
 These rights can also ensure their equal access to resources, services, rights, and opportunities in their region.

 3.2.
 Seeking political representation and self-administration that can empower them to participate in decision making and resource management that affect their lives and livelihoods.
 This can also foster democracy, peace, justice, and cooperation in their region.